Onyx Boox: Onyx Boox Nova

 Onyx Boox Nova is a 7.8inch ereader with edge-to-edge glass and a brand new design.
-Onyx plans to make 2 different versions, a waterproof one with microUSB port, and standard one with USB-C. It will hit the market on 2018.
+Onyx plans to make two different versions, a waterproof one with microUSB port, and standard one with USB-C. It was released in 2018.

 Onyx Boox Note Pro and Nova Pro

-After collecting many customers' feedbacks, Onyx decided to introduce Onyx Boox Note Pro and Boox Nova Pro at CES 2019.
+After collecting feedback from many customers, Onyx decided to introduce Onyx Boox Note Pro and Boox Nova Pro at CES 2019.
 The two new models are equipped with pen input via Wacom digitizer and a CTM (warm and cold) frontlight.
 Onyx Boox Nova Pro and Onyx Boox Note Pro were released later in 2019.

 Onyx Boox Max Lumi

 Onyx Boox Max Lumi is the long-awaited 13" ebook reader with integrated frontlight.
-It's an evolution of the previous Onyx Boox Max 3 with a faster hardware platform and of course the new glowing E-Ink panel.
+It is an evolution of the previous Onyx Boox Max 3 with a faster hardware platform and of course the new glowing E-Ink panel.
 Onyx Boox Max Lumi is available since the end of September 2020.

 Onyx Boox Poke

 The Onyx Boox Poke is a Kindle Paperwhite sized (6 inches) ereader.
-The Onyx Boox Poke 2 Color is the first color ereader Onyx Boox ever made.
+The Onyx Boox Poke 2 Color is the first color ereader that Onyx Boox ever made.
 The Poke series does not have any pens to take notes with.
 The earlier version has a sunken screen, but the current (monochrome) Poke 3 has a flush screen.